kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

     28042 MADRID</br>
     SPAIN</br>
     Dear sirs,</br>
-    I am reporting an organized crime gang in Denia, Alicante who are terrorizing the townsfolk by singling out people to target for intimidation and abuse and possibly financial crime too.
+    I am reporting an organized crime gang in Dénia, Alicante who are terrorizing the townsfolk by singling out people to target for intimidation and abuse and possibly financial crime too.
     </br>
     I have experienced gender violence from them, including cyber bullying, and they have hacked into my computers and phones and webcams too.
 I have evidence for this on my laptop, phone, and webcams, but the I am in the position where I have to gather it myself, including pay high prices for tech analysis.</br>
-    When the gang tried to chase me away from Denia in June last year, I refused to flee and the intimidation got worse.
+    When the gang tried to chase me away from Dénia in June last year, I refused to flee and the intimidation got worse.
 They made it very clear to me they had access to my technology in August 2023 and as I am an IT professional myself, and the attack was so professional, I assumed they must have paid someone to hack me.
 I did not realize at the time they had